Remnants CC | Home | 2024 season: fixtures; averages | All seasons | Records | Grounds | Club

 [Image credit: Dave Green.]

 That we quickly slumped to 42/4 might seem like batting first had been a bad call, but in fact the wickets were largely of our own making, as our top order opted for the ill-advised policy of hitting a bad ball to the boundary and then immediately getting out to the even worse follow-up trying to repeat the punishment.
 Of the dismissed top order batters only Saurav Dutta (15 off 11 balls) made it to double figuers; although none of the lower order were able to go past this, debut player Shikah Asthana (10 off 17 balls) and Max Ayliffe (11 off 19 balls) going closest.
-This might make it sound like it just wasn't going to be Remnants' day - perhaps a cosmic renormalisation following the "can do no wrong" fantasy we enjoyed when we last played this opposition a few weeks ago - but that would be to ignore the efforts of Quentin Harmer . . . who was playing for NCI (who hadn't been able to assemble a full team) he instigated our second collapse on his way to figures of 3/14.
+This might make it sound like it just wasn't going to be Remnants' day - perhaps a cosmic renormalisation following the "can do no wrong" fantasy we enjoyed when we last played this opposition a few weeks ago - but that would be to ignore the efforts of Quentin Harmer . . . who, playing for NCI (who hadn't been able to assemble a full team), instigated the second collapse of our innings.
 Shikah could perhaps be excused for the inevitable "bowled while playing across the line" dismissal; Rahul Jhawar (0 off 2 balls) was thus sent out with detailed warnings about what not to do, but did it anyway; and then Pete Ames (2 off 3 balls) also perished in the much the same fashion, despite having seen this plenty of times before.
 Quentin's final figures of 3/14 were comfortably the best of the evening.

 Watching the wickets fall.